ibm-cloud-docs/vmwaresolutions/services/mcv_addviewdeleteclusters.md

 # Adding clusters to {{site.data.keyword.vcf-auto-short}} multizone instances
 {: #mcv_addviewdeleteclusters}

-New deployments of {{site.data.keyword.vcf-auto}} multizone instances are no longer supported.
-You can still add and delete clusters, add and remove ESXi servers, and add and delete storage for existing multizone instances.
+New deployments of {{site.data.keyword.vcf-auto}} multizone instances are not supported.
+For existing multizone instances, you can still add and delete clusters, add and delete ESXi servers, or add and delete storage.
 {: deprecated}

-You can add workload or gateway clusters to {{site.data.keyword.vcf-auto-short}} multizone instances.
+You can add workload or gateway clusters to your existing {{site.data.keyword.vcf-auto-short}} multizone instances.
 When no longer needed, delete the clusters from your instance.

 ## Procedure to add workload clusters to Automated multizone instances
 {: #mcv_addviewdeleteclusters-workload-procedure}